Jamie Gillan

-Jamie Gillan (born 4 July 1997), nicknamed the Scottish Hammer, is a Scottish professional American football punter for the New York Giants of the National Football League (NFL).
+Jamie Gillan (born 4 July 1997), nicknamed the Scottish Hammer, is a Scottish professional American football punter.
 He played college football for the Arkansas–Pine Bluff Golden Lions.

 Early life

 Originally from Forres, Morayshire, Scotland, Gillan first played for Highland Rugby Club, before attending and playing rugby for Merchiston Castle School in Edinburgh.
 In 2013, he moved to Leonardtown, Maryland, where his father was stationed as a member of the Royal Air Force, and Gillan began playing American football in high school there.
 He then went on to play college football at the University of Arkansas at Pine Bluff, receiving the scholarship offer through a Facebook invitation.
 Across his four years with the Golden Lions, Gillan had a total of 9,024 yards on 214 punts and average of 42.2 yards per punt.
 During a pre-draft workout, he reportedly popped three regulation-size NFL footballs.